Peabody museum/Salem, Boston public library/Tatte/warren Tavern/old classmates in Charlestown, my old group house in Somerville

 We enjoyed a visit to the superb Peabody Museum in Salem with brother-in-law Steve.
-A very interesting collection of Native American art, old and contemporary, and early American art; also a step into a 1700s Chinese House that came from near Shanghai and was reconstructed inside the museum.
+A very interesting collection of Native American art, old and contemporary, and early American art; also a step Chinese home called Yin Yu Tang that came from a small rural village west of Shanghai and was reconstructed inside the museum.
+Built in 1790, lived in by eight generations of the Huang family over 200 years, most recently in 1982.
+Twenty to 30 people lived in the house at one time.
+About 40 percent of the objects in the house belonged to the Huang family, another 45 percent were from homes in the region with similar histories.
 Way cool and reminded us of a old traditional building with a dark wood interior surrounding a central courtyard that we stayed at in Hoi An, Vietnam.

 During an unexpected return to Somerville (long story), we drove past the group house I lived in several lives ago (1983) at 34 Avon street (I remembered the address) which looked spruced up since my day.